COVID-19: We are still open and testing during the COVID-19 outbreak.

 n.
 Test developed using manufactured DNA, animal controls.

 FIS.
-Test developed using manufactured DNA.
+Test developed using manufactured DNA, animal cases.

 Panels: groups of tests that are often ordered together